kyritzb/lp-template/README.md

 - A page with "Next.js Supabase Starter" at the top
 - Some buttons and text explaining the next steps
 - If you see a warning about environment variables, double-check Step 5 - you might have made a typo in your `.env.local` file

+**✅ Success Criteria - You're ready to continue when:**
+- Your browser shows your website (not an error page)
+- You can see the homepage content (like "Next.js Supabase Starter" or similar)
+- The page loads without showing "Environment variables are missing" or similar errors
+- You can click around and interact with the page

 ## How to Use Your Website